 - 1/2 tsp. salt

 - Two nights before you want to eat baked oatmeal at breakfast: Mix the oats, flour, and liquid together.
 If you have a 9×13 glass pan with a lid, I recommend mixing the oats right in there to save a dish.
-Allow to rest at room temperature, covered, overnight (up to 24 hours).
+Allow to rest at room temperature, covered, for 24 hours.

-- Anytime the next day: Beat oil, sweetener, and eggs until glossy (I use my KitchenAid mixer).
+- The night before you need the quick breakfast: Beat oil, sweetener and eggs until glossy (I use my KitchenAid mixer).
 The cold eggs generally made the coconut oil solidify a bit, but don’t worry about it.
 Just beat.

-- Add the baking powder, cinnamon, and almond extract.
-Beat in the oats mixture, then add dried cherries and nuts, stirring to combine. ,
+- Add the baking powder, cinnamon and vanilla.
+Beat in the oats mixture, then add raisins and fruit, stirring to combine. ,

 - Pour back into that 9×13 glass dish, put a lid on it, and refrigerate overnight.
 If you don’t have a lid, try one of these methods to avoid using plastic wrap.

 - In the morning, put the pan (uncovered) right from the fridge into a cold oven and turn on to 350F.
 Bake for 30-40 minutes until a knife inserted in the center comes out clean and the oatmeal is not mushy to the touch.

 - Serve warm with milk and extra syrup if you prefer.
 Store covered, either at room temperature or in the refrigerator.
 It’s pretty doggone good cold, too…I might be the type of person to buzz by a dish and snitch a bite here and there throughout the day!